DEPI-DevOps/Materials/Topic 4 (Deployment and Release)/README.md

 - It is commonly used for configuration files and in applications where data are being stored or transmitted.

-- YAML is used in many DevOps-related tools and technologies, including docker-compose, Ansible, Kubernetes manifests, Prometheus config, and Helm charts.
+- YAML is used in many DevOps-related tools and technologies, including docker compose, Ansible, Kubernetes manifests, Prometheus config, and Helm charts.

 Example config written in XML, JSON, and YAML